SwissTonyStark/GameMindsDT/README.md

 cd GameMindsDT/
 docker build -t nvidia-pytorch:base .
 ```
+Then will you have installed the base image to run our project in a container!
+But keep reading, you will need to add some extensions,
+new images which contain more dependencies.

 ### Building the MineRL Image
-The MineRL image is required if you wish to work with the MineRL project.
+The MineRL image is required if you wish to work with the MineRL experiment.
 Navigate to the directory containing the Dockerfile for MineRL.

 - Navigate to the directory containing the Dockerfile for MineRL.
 - Run the following command: